What To Take For Hiking? Just Your Sense of Adventure (and These Essentials)!

 This post contains affiliate links.
 If you make a purchase through a link, we may make a small commission, but at no extra cost to you.
 Thank you for keeping this blog afloat!

-Colorado is the perfect place for a hiking adventure, but it can be tricky to decide what to bring along when venturing out in the mountains.
+Colorado is the perfect place for a hiking adventure, but it can be tricky to decide what to bring with you hiking in the mountains.
 You'll need more than just sneakers, a light jacket and a bottle of water!

 To take full advantage of all that Colorado has to offer---hikes with stunning mountain views, trekking to cooling waterfall, and bagging 14ers--you must ensure you're prepared.

-Knowing what to bring on a hike can be super confusing, especially as a beginner hiker.
+Knowing what things to pack for a hike can be super confusing, especially as a beginner.
 Colorado weather is fickle.
 When I first moved here, I didn’t realize how important water, snacks and layers were to a successful hike.
-I’d finish a hike with a rip roaring headache, completely preventable with proper hydration and essential hiking gear.
+I’d finish a hike with a rip roaring headache, completely preventable with proper hydration and hiking must haves.

 Did you know 90% of Search and Rescue incidents are a result of day hiking gone awry?
 Simple mistakes and lack of essential hiking gear can create catastrophic mistakes.